Accelerated Nursing Program Advice from Nurses Who Did It

 Financial Aid for Accelerated BSN Programs

-Financial aid is an especially important topic if you plan to attend an accelerated BSN program that doesn’t allow for employment during school.
+Financial aid is an especially important topic if you plan to attend an accelerated BSN program that doesn’t allow students to work during school.

 You may recall filing a FAFSA form when you attended school the first time.
-In order to be eligible for federal financial aid, you’ll need to complete this application again.
-If you have extenuating circumstances, such as high daycare costs, you’ll need to provide this information to specific schools to factor in to your potential aid award.
+To be eligible for federal financial aid, you’ll need to complete this application again.
+If you have extenuating circumstances, such as high day care costs, you’ll need to provide this information to specific schools to factor into your potential aid award.

-Nursing is also one of handful of professions where loan forgiveness may be an option.
+Nursing is also one of a handful of professions in which loan forgiveness may be an option.

 In some cases, students will try to pick up side jobs to supplement their income.
-For instance, Mooney worked as a nanny near her home, but she warns it can be difficult to juggle both.
+For instance, Mooney worked as a nanny near her home, but she warns it can be difficult to juggle work and school.

 “It allowed me to study while the kids were doing their homework,” she says.
 “This was stressful because the fixed hours prevented me from meeting classmates for study groups or staying late after class to talk to a professor.”